Last updated: October 21, 2017

 Clearing history and cache is not without potential consequences, however minor they may seem.
 Web sites you visit often may no longer auto-fill in your address bar.
 When content caches, it loads faster as a result, but you may be looking at out-of-date content without realizing it.
 Clearing cache will request a new copy of a web page from its host server.
-Since the web page’s content is no longer stored locally after clearing cache, the web site may seem slow to load as the new content downloads.
+Since clearing cache removes the web page’s locally stored content, the web site may seem slow to load as the new content downloads.

-To view your history, click the Customize and control Google Chrome button, a menu icon with 3 horizontal bars located to the right of the web address bar.
+To view your history, click the Customize and control Google Chrome button, a menu icon with 3 vertical dots located to the right of the web address bar.
 Mouse over History, and then click History.
 You can also type chrome://history/ into the address bar, or use the Ctrl+H shortcut from your keyboard.
 Your Chrome history will display.

 To clear specific items from History, click the check box in front of the item(s).
 Once you have selected the items you want to remove, click the Remove selected items button.

 To clear the entire history, click the Clear browsing data… button.
 A new Clear browsing data window will display.
 To launch the Clear browsing data window, you can also:

 - type chrome://settings/clearBrowserData into the address bar